slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
-- your salary is the bribe they give you to forget your dreams -- Warren Buffett Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust. -- zig ziglar
 > *"Look for the job that you would take if you didn't need a job."
 -- Warren Buffett*
-> *"Dont ever work for someone you dont want to become."
+> *"Don't ever work for someone you dont want to become."
 -- Kevin Kelly*
-- if you can't see yourself working with someone for life, don't work with them for a day.
+> *"If you can't see yourself working with someone for life, don't work with them for a day."
 -- Naval Ravikant*
+> *"What did you get done this week?"
+-- Elon Musk*
+> *"Management is mostly hiring well and firing quickly."
+-- Naval Ravikant*
+> *"Mercenaries work for money.
+Missionaries build for others.
+Artists create for themselves."
+-- Naval Ravikant*
+> *"Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust."
+-- Zig Ziglar*
+> *"Your salary is the bribe they give you to forget your dreams."
+-- Warren Buffett*
-- (kk) Being enthusiastic is worth 25 IQ points.
+> *"Being enthusiastic is worth 25 IQ points."
+-- Kevin Kelly*

-- people want freedom to choose their process.
+- People want freedom to choose their process.
 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
-- money is trust. system of mutual trust.
+- Money is trust. system of mutual trust.
 - Two valid methods: hiring on culture contribution and hiring on culture matching.
-- management is mostly hiring well and firing quickly. -- naval
 - T ou pi shaped.
-- "what did you get done this week?" -- elon musk
-- mercenaries work for money. missionaries build for others. artists create for themselves. -- naval -->
+-->

 > *"He who works with his hands is a laborer.